leslie-huang/leslie-huang.github.io/07_teaching.md

 - <a href="http://www.burns-stat.com/pages/Tutor/R_inferno.pdf">The R Inferno</a>

-# Course materials for DS-GA 1001: Intro to Data Science (Fall 2018)
+# Course materials for Intro to Data Science (DS-GA 1001, Fall 2018)
+---

 All lab files are available to <a href="https://github.com/leslie-huang/DataScienceCourse">fork on GitHub</a>.